Last Updated on June 3, 2023

 Yarrow is a wonderful addition to the garden, and has many benefits beyond soothing a cough.
 It helps alleviate swelling and can dry up mucus, according to Herbal Academy.
 You can take it as a tea or tincture.
 Here’s more on yarrow benefits and how to use yarrow.

 Pine needle tea is anti-inflammatory and is often recommended as an expectorant and decongestant.
-Pine needles are often made into a homemade cough syrup, like this pine needle syrup from Grow Forage Cook Ferment.
+Pine needles (as well as edible pine cones) can also be made into a homemade cough syrup, like this pine needle syrup.
+You can also make a pine needle tincture to help alleviate congestion.

 Used often by herbalists for wet coughs, elecampane also has beneficial effects on digestion and pelvic stagnation, according to Rosalee de la Forêt.
 It can be used in a decoction, syrup, or tincture.